 (Republishing, or using this info in a commercial product/website, is prohibited without permission.
 All other uses are permitted.
 If in doubt, please ask.)

-This wait type is when a thread is waiting for the initial start of Service Broker during instance startup.
+This wait type is when a thread is waiting for the initial start of Service Broker during instance startup when the master database is being started.
 There will only be one of these waits per instance.